vkadlcik/DB48X-on-DM42/help/db48x.md

-However, if you are using DB48X on a DM42, it is possible to do it without a keyboard overlay, because great care was taken to have the DB48X keboard layout remain close to that of the DM42, in order to preserve "muscle memory:.
+However, if you are using DB48X on a DM42, it is possible to do it without a keyboard overlay, because great care was taken to have the DB48X keboard layout remain close to that of the DM42, in order to preserve muscle memory.
 New features were positioned on the keyboard at positions that are close to what is familiar in the original DM42 firmware.